NikolaiRadke/JQ6500-rescue-tool/README.md

 I've tested the tool with [Virtualbox](https://www.virtualbox.org).
 Runs great!

+## How to upgrade your JQ6500 module with more Flash

+You can replace the Winbond **25Q16JVSIQ** with 16 MBit or the **25Q31JVSIQ** with 32 Mbit SPI flash chip with a larger model, the **25Q64JVSIQ** or the largest **25Q128JVSIQ**.
+Desolder your old one and replace it with the bigger one.
+You need SMD soldering skills.
+Then reinstall the interface with `./jq6500 -X`.

 # Related sites

 The JQ6500-16p has it issues, but is very easy to handle for an unbeaten price.
 If you are interested in other projects or in programing the module by yourself, here are some related sites you may be interested in.